UsabilityEngineering/ux-journal-kidhanna/j01/README.md

 I finally pressed "Done" to save my choices into the system.

-When morning came, the system started running correctly but when trying to adjust the settings using the "SYSTEM" button from "Heat" to "Off", it lacked feedback signifying that the system was turned off and didnt seem to turn off for at least 10 minutes afterwards.
+When morning came, the system started running correctly but when trying to adjust the settings using the "SYSTEM" button from "Heat" to "Off", it lacked **feedback** signifying that the system was in the action of turning off and didn't seem to turn off for at least 10 minutes afterwards.

 ## Conclusion